 I would say that there is no shame in seeking help and using any aid, be it devices, medications, or processes, [it] does not make you any less of a man or woman.
 Science and research have been developed to help us right, so don't be afraid to reach out and use them.
 Also, know that if you're struggling to conceive, there is support out there.

 We wish you the very best [on your conception journey]!

 The Sperm Guide May Be Just What You Need When TTC

 If you are trying for a child, why not give the Sperm Guide a try?
 (Hop over to our in-depth guide to learn more about it.)

 Whether you struggle with infertility or not, this at-home conception aid is specially designed to help couples trying to conceive in a more natural, intimate, and affordable way.

 Made from 100% medical-grade silicone, the Sperm Guide can be reused up to four times.
 For the best chances of conception, consider using it every other day during your fertile window, which is a limited period of 5-6 days only!

 With the twoplus Sperm Guide, sex for conception can be sex for pleasure to help you and your partner get the best of both worlds.

 Did you love reading about other people's success stories when trying to conceive?
-If you wish to share your experience of getting pregnant after using twoplus Fertility's products, feel free to send your story to the "Contact Us" form.
-The twoplus community would love to hear from you!
+If you wish to share your experience of getting pregnant after using twoplus' products, share your story via this form.
+Bonus: You'll be rewarded for your efforts!